-Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled child care programs or seasonal youth sports offered by CYS.
-The MCRs for child care and youth sports are determined separately and may not be combined.
-MCRs are not applied to Contractor employees assigned to TFI Category 9, Hourly Care, SKIES Unlimited fees, or School Age occasional user fees.
+Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled childcare programs or seasonal youth sports offered by CYS.
+The MCRs for childcare and youth sports are determined separately and may not be combined.
+MCRs are not applied to Contractors, Space Available patrons, Hourly Care, Instructional Programs fees, or School Age occasional user fees.

 Seasonal youth sports: MCR applies to Families with more than one child enrolled in a seasonal youth sport.
 The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in a youth sport occurring in the same season.

-Regularly scheduled child care programs (Full-day, part-day, FCC home, before and after school age, etc.): the MCR applies to Families with more than one child enrolled in ongoing child care programs.
+Regularly scheduled childcare programs (Full-day, part-day, FCC home, before and after school age, etc.): the MCR applies to Families with more than one child enrolled in ongoing childcare programs.
 The child enrolled in the highest cost care option is considered the first child and pays full fee.
-The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in regular, ongoing child care program.
+The Standard Army-wide Multiple Child Fee Reduction is applied to the second child and all subsequent children enrolled in regular, ongoing childcare program.

-Family Child Care Fee Incentive: FCC Parent Fee Assistance represents a savings to Families over Army CDC and SAC fees for designated Total Family Income Categories.
-This savings is an incentive to encourage more Families to use FCC Homes as their primary source of child care.
+Family Childcare Fee Incentive: FCC Parent Fee Assistance represents a savings to Families over Army CDC and SAC fees for designated Total Family Income Categories.
+This savings is an incentive to encourage more Families to use FCC Homes as their primary source of childcare.
 Contact Parent Central Services for additional information on FCC Parent Fee Assistance.

-Extended Duty Child Care Fee Assistance: Provided at no additional cost for short term child care (generally up to 3 hours/day) beyond FCC regularly scheduled care hours (based on Sponsor's typical duty day/care requirements).
-A written validation statement is required from the Soldier's unit/Sponsor's Supervisor to the FCC Provider to qualify.
+Mission Related Extended Duty Childcare Fee Assistance: Mission-Related Extended Hours Duty Childcare is provided at no cost to Families for short term childcare (generally up to 3 hours/day) beyond regularly scheduled hours of care (based on the Sponsor's typical duty day/care requirement).
+A written validation statement is required from the Service member's unit/sponsor's supervisor to qualify and must be provided to CYS management for approval.

-Mission Related Extended Duty 24/7 Fee Assistance: Provided at no additional cost for care beyond FCC regularly scheduled care hours.
-Individual Families are authorized up to 15 days for Extended Duty Child Care per year.
+Mission Related Extended Duty 24/7 Fee Assistance: Provided at no cost to Families for care that often requires overnight care.
+Individual Families are authorized up to 30 calendar days per child for Extended Duty 24/7 Childcare per year.